diananicolae/SkyJourneyApp/README.md

 ## Overview

-SkyJourney is a flight booking application that allows users to search for flights and create bookings.
+SkyJourney is a flight booking application that allows users to search and filter flights, to create bookings, to check in for a flight, and to cancel a booking.
+It provides authentication and authorization for users.

+The application uses Docker images, being deployed on a Kubernetes cluster using `kind`.
-It is made up of three microservices that communicate with each other using REST APIs.
+The frontend is a React application that communicates with the backend through REST APIs.
+The backend is composed of multiple Spring Boot microservices that communicate synchronously through HTTP requests, storing data in a MongoDB database.

 OpenAPI documentation can be found by running the application and accessing http://localhost:8080/swagger-ui/index.html.

+## Architecture

+Each microservice is deployed using a Docker image.
+The images used for deployment can be found here: https://hub.docker.com/repositories/diananicolae.

+The Kubernetes cluster is composed of a control plane and two worker nodes, and the infrastructure is built using Terraform.
+Depending on their functionalities, the microservice nodes are part of different namespaces.

+The cluster uses an Ingress controller to route traffic to the microservices.

+The Dockerfiles and Kubernetes configuration files can be found in each microservice's folder.

 ## Microservices